nialloc9/jsFileUploader/README.md

 2: server did not receive a file

-If neither 0 or 2 then it will return the location the file was returned to.
+If neither 0 or 2 then it will return the location the file was moved to.

 #Example: